What is Radiofrequency Ablation (RFA)?

 What happens during the procedure?

-We find that our patients get the best results when we use Radiofrequency Ablation along with sclerotherapy.
+We find that varicose vein treatment is most successful when we use Radiofrequency Ablation along with sclerotherapy.
 That’s because while RFA is a great treatment for large and uncomplicated varicose veins, the fibre can’t fit into smaller varicose vein branches or spider veins.
 So, your doctor will use sclerotherapy to seal these shut.

 What makes Radiofrequency Ablation (RFA) different to Endovenous Laser Ablation (EVLA)?